y2737924daohegua/corber/pages/workflow/hooks.md

 };
 ```

-Hooks run as tasks within the ember-cli build pipeline.
-To ensure consistent behaviour they should return synchronous functions or promises:
+To ensure consistent behaviour they should return synchronous functions or promises (for Ember users, hooks closely resemble Tasks):

 ```js
 /* jshint node: true */